-(s) Goodwill
+(r) Goodwill

-Goodwill represents the difference between the fair value of consideration paid and the fair value of the net identifiable assets acquired in a business combination.
+Goodwill represents the difference between the fair value of consideration paid and the carrying value of the trade and assets for each cash generating unit (CGU) acquired as going concerns.

 Goodwill is stated as originally calculated less any accumulated provision for impairment.
-Goodwill is allocated to individual cash generating units and is subject to an impairment review at each reporting date.
+Goodwill is allocated to individual CGUs where each CGU is a restaurant and is subject to an impairment review at each reporting date.